 The Company has actively monitored market developments with respect to LIBOR replacement since 2017 and during 2020 launched a formal cross-functional replacement project with the goal of ensuring a smooth transition to a replacement index with minimal negative impact on our customers, investors, and the Company's business, financial condition, and results of operations.
-The project team monitors developments, assesses impacts, proposes plans and, with the approval of an executive committee, implements changes.
+The Chief Financial Officer and the project team monitor developments, assesses impacts, proposes plans, and, with the approval of an executive committee, implement changes.
 The project team reports status regularly to our Board of Directors.
-In 2020 we began issuing certain deposits based on the Secured Overnight Financing Rate ("SOFR").
-We expect to begin to issue variable-rate Private Education Loans that do not use LIBOR as a reference rate in 2021.
+In 2020, we began accepting certain deposits based on SOFR.
+In the second quarter of 2021, we began issuing variable-rate Private Education Loans that are indexed to SOFR.
+In 2022, subject to market conditions and investor demand, we expect to begin issuing ABS that are indexed to SOFR and to renew the Secured Borrowing Facility with an index based on SOFR.
 We plan to significantly reduce the number of contracts that reference LIBOR, either through modification or replacement, by June 2023.
 There can be no guarantee our reference rate replacement plan will occur as expected, however, and failure to implement the plan effectively or changes in how LIBOR transition occurs could have a material adverse effect on our business, results of operations, financial position, and/or cash flows.
+See Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - LIBOR Transition" for further details.